Masteidel/capstone-project-the-faculty/Proposal.md

 ## Capstone Proposal

 # 1. Problem Statement
-Being able to enroll in courses provided by professors.
+Keeping track of what professors are teaching what courses and when, and what students are enrolled in each course and when can be difficult and confusing.
+Without some method of tracking this and preventative measures, it is very easy to double book an over classes.

 # 2. Technical Solution
 Use a database to keep track of what professors are teaching what courses and at what times.
 A professor can teach a course by creating a section of that course with a given maximum number of students and assigning lectures that take place on given days of the week at given times.
 Using Java for validation, the application will prevent the same professor from teaching multiple lectures at the same time.
 Multiple professors can teach the same course at the same times.
 Likewise students cannot enroll in a section of a course that has lectures at the same time as another section that they are enrolled in.
 Students cannot enroll in a section that has the maximum number of students.
 Students can be removed from a section by themselves or by the professor of that section.

-## Scenario 1
+# Scenario for student
-A student wants to sign up for classes for the following semester.
-The college uses our registration website in order to sign up for classes.
-They can view the professor teaching the class, the time the class starts and ends, how many credits the class is worth, and the number of students enrolled.
+A student wants to sign up for classes for the following semester, the college uses our registration website in order to sign up for classes.
+They can view the professor teaching the class, the time the class starts and ends, how many credits the class is worth, and the amount of students enrolled.

+# Scenario for Professor
+A Professor wants to create a new course, they select what type of course this is going to be (math, science, history, ect).
+The name of the course, and any details that could help explain information about the course for the student.
+Next the professor changes how many credits the course will be worth, which will contribute to how many courses a student can take.
+Lastly they set the amount of the students who can register for there course, once this class is posted they can alter the section the course will take place in.
+Whether that be in the am or pm section.

 # 3. Glossary